The Boot Trek- Annapurna Nepal, 1987

 Noon: Returned to lodge, and met a cute group of Japanese women who were exhausted from the steep climb from Landrung.
 More thunder, but the girls have rain gear and head out to Poon Hill.

-3 pm: Eat third meal of the day, but we are like a shadow of ourselves from the Giardias; have never been since my teen years.
+3 pm: Eat third meal of the day, but we are like a shadow of our former selves due to Giardia; haven't been this thin since my teen years.
 The mountain air also increases one's appetite.
 Rain begins to fall in earnest.
 The owner asks Elaine if she'd like a hot shower.
-To our utter amazement, she heats up a big kettle of water, then pours it into a big plastic tub behind a curtain.
-Elaine strips down and is able to sluice hot water over herself, and to wash her hair.
+Elaine can't believe her ears and tentatively agrees.
+To our utter amazement, the owner heats up a big kettle of water, then pours it into a big plastic tub behind a curtain.
+Elaine proceeds to have a 'shower', that is, she sluices hot water over herself and washes her hair.
 Such luxury in the Himalayas!

-7:30 am: Pay our bill, a little over ten dollars for four meals a day, tea, snacks and accommodation for two nights, what a deal.
-Should have stayed in the mountains for a few weeks as it was the cheapest place on our trip.
+7:30 am: Pay our bill, a little over ten dollars for the two of us: four meals a day, tea, snacks and accommodation for two nights – what a deal!
+Realize we should have stayed in the mountains for a few weeks as it was the cheapest place on our trip.
 Can see the attraction for long-term travellers to spend lots of time in Nepal.

 Noon: Arrive in Burathani, after passing two lovely waterfalls along the trail.
 Burathani is very quaint, lots of old houses made out of stone and wood.
 Room rate is only 10 rupees for the night (.50 cents), the most expensive of the trek but our room is above the Modi River, very loud as it smacks into the Bunnungdi River, which hugs the trail up to Ghorapani.